 Jackie and Tony Raniero

 Jackie and Tony are the heart and soul of the diamondback terrapin research project at N. Sedge Island.
 Jackie has marked more nesting female terrapins than anyone in Barnegat Bay.
 They are ambassadors to NJ Fish and Wildlife and are field site coordinators for this project.
-Jackie received the first NJ Society for the Conservation of Diamondback Terrapin Award for her contribution to terrapin research.

 Ms. Serena Celestino